Skip to main content

 • Common Austedo side effects include sleepiness, diarrhea, and dry mouth.
 As your body gets used to the medication, these side effects should gradually improve.

 • Serious Austedo side effects are rare, but possible.
-Heart rhythm changes, depression and suicidal thoughts, and pronounced restlessness have been reported.
-Speak with your healthcare provider right away if you experience any side effects like these.
+Heart rhythm changes, thoughts of self harm, and pronounced restlessness have been reported.
+Speak with a healthcare professional right away if you experience any side effects like these.

 There’s no cure for Huntington’s disease or tardive dyskinesia.
 But several treatments can calm down these body movements and improve your well-being.
 Austedo (deutetrabenazine) is one go-to option.
 It’s an FDA-approved medication that can help ease uncontrolled body movements from these conditions.
 It’s available as an immediate-release (IR) and extended-release (XR) tablet.